Storm Damage Help for

 Cover broken windows and active roof leaks with tarps or boards to prevent additional water intrusion.
 Keep all receipts.

-Contact Your Insurance Company
+Contact Your Insurance

 File a claim promptly.
 Most policies have deadlines.
 Note your claim number and adjuster's contact information.

-Request a Property Assessment
+Get a Professional Assessment

-Use Texas Property Help to request a referral for a professional damage assessment to support your insurance documentation.
+Request a referral for a professional damage assessment to support your insurance documentation.

 Disclaimer: Texas Property Help is a homeowner assistance and referral platform.
 We are not an insurance company, insurance agent, or public adjuster.
 We do not guarantee claim approval, coverage amounts, or outcomes.
 All insurance decisions are made solely by your insurance company.
 Consult a licensed public adjuster or attorney for formal claims assistance.